MrAE/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 with the average of each variable for each activity and each subject.

+### To Run
+To work, the script should be in the 'UCI HAR Dataset' directory.
+To run, just execute the script from terminal via 'Rscript run_analysis.r' or run it from RStudio.

 ### Output

 A csv file named "TidyDataSet.csv" that merges the test and training